Generic forms: Generic algebras

 \begin{ass}

-In the rest of the paper we will assume, unless otherwise stated, that the field $k$ has sufficiently high degree of transcendency over its prime field $k_0$, in particular $k$ may be the real or complex numbers, if $k_0$ is the rational numbers. \end{ass}
+In the rest of the paper we will assume, unless otherwise stated, that the field $k$ has sufficiently high transcendence degree over its prime field $k_0$, in particular $k$ may be the real or complex numbers, if $k_0$ is the rational numbers. \end{ass}

 We will also study universal enveloping algebras of Lie algebras, more precisely we will study Lie superalgebras (with squares of odd elements) generated by odd generators of degree one with relations of degree two.
 The universal enveloping algebras of such Lie algebras are exactly the Koszul duals of commutative quadratic algebras.
-In the sequel we will interprete $[a,b]$ in an associative algebra as $ab+ba$ if $a,b$ are of odd degree.
+In the sequel we will interpret $[a,b]$ in an associative algebra as $ab+ba$ if $a,b$ are of odd degree.